fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => [#<Cat:0x00007ff3ee873b30>, #<Dog:0x00007ff3ee88e728>, #<Turtle:0x00007ff3ee894768>]
 ```
 *25) What is inheritance?*
-Inheritance is a mechanism in object oriented programming that allows classes to inherit behaviours (or instance methods) from other classes, as well as set up a template of the different instance variables (i.e. state) that an object instantiated from these classes should have (though state only exists once the object is actually instantiated from a class and values assigned to those instance variables).
+Inheritance is a mechanism in object oriented programming that allows classes to inherit behaviours (or instance methods) from other classes.
+This behaviour inheritance can also initialise any instance variables (i.e. state) that an object instantiated from these classes should have (though state only exists once the object is actually instantiated from a class and values assigned to those instance variables).
 It is a way of modelling logical hierarchies between different classes and reducing the amount of code we have to write for multiple objects to have the same functionality.
 In Ruby, classes are only able to inherit from a single class.

 In our example below, we define a class `Pet` and an instance method `speak` within `Pet`.
-The `Dog` class, which inherits from the `Pet` class, as denoted by the `<` operator, is able to access the `speak` method through class inheritance, and the `harry` object, when instantiated from the `Dog` class, expects to have a `@name` instance variable when initialised, since the `initialize` method in the `Pet` class stipulates that objects instantiated from it should have this instance variable.
+The `Dog` class, which inherits from the `Pet` class, as denoted by the `<` symbol, is able to access the `speak` method through class inheritance, and the `harry` object, when instantiated from the `Dog` class, expects to have a `@name` instance variable when initialised, since the `initialize` method in the `Pet` class stipulates that objects instantiated from it should have this instance variable.
 ```
 class Pet
   def initialize(name)